Danganronpa: Last Hurrah is a Submit Your Own Character Danganronpa fic by mandipokemon.

 - Samuru, who has executed women in the past, apparently including Umeko's mother, kicks Reyes out of the way when she tries to stop him from executing Kayle, the first culprit, before Monokuma can do the same(said individual is a girl).
 He also gets into a rather intense fight with the aforementioned Reyes after she is outed as Sparkling Justice, resulting in him trying to kill her with his axe.
 He also fatally poisons Eri in the fifth chapter.

 - Mako, a nonbinary individual who was born male, attacks Manon after she is convicted for killing Reyes and Jitsunori, headbutting her, punching her and trying to strangle her.

 - You Killed My Father: The culprit of the fourth chapter, Umeko, hates Samuru, Reyes and Mako for killing her parents.

 - You Make Me Sick: The fourth culprit says this to Samuru."Samuru, please confess to killing my mother.
+That is all I want to hear from you before I die.
 It makes me sick hearing you pretending not to know when it is clear in this picture what you did."